Armour in the 18th century: Body armour after 1700

+The usage of body armour in Europe had seen a steady decline since the late 16th century, adjusting to the changes in warfare caused by the increased role of infantry and firearms.
+The first element of body armour to fall out of use was foot and leg protection.
+Around the same time plate and mail horse barding was relegated to a ceremonial role until disappearing for good in the mid-17th century.

 In the 18th century, the only troop type to wear body armour was the cuirassier, named after their cuirass.
 Described as "big men on big horses" whose main task was to defeat the enemy cavalry, they were the closest thing to the heavily armoured knights of old.
 Usually painted black, their cuirass was rather uncomfortable to wear and quite heavy, as it was expected to withstand a musket shot before being accepted to service.
 Head protection was neglected throughout much of the 18th century.
 After the lobster-tailed helmets had been abandoned by most European armies by the second half of the 17th century, there were no proper helmets that replaced them.
 Instead of helmets, both infantry and cavalry resorted to hats made of linen or cloth and fur caps.
 If at all, simple iron skull caps were worn under these hats.
 Alternatively, the hats might be reinforced by an iron framework.
-An 18th-century commander known to have worn a skull cap was August the Strong, whose specimen weighted almost 10 kilogram.
+An 18th-century commander known to have worn a skull cap was Augustus the Strong, King of Poland and Elector of Saxony, whose specimen weighed almost 10 kilograms.
 In any case, they offered no protection against bullets and were only meant to protect the wearer from sword cuts.
 Hence, they were primarily restricted to cavalry.
 Dragoons, mounted infantry, also often wore iron skull caps, although their battlefield purpose had become indistinguishable from that of other cavalry by around 1750.